Structural engineering theory

 Figure of a bolt in shear.
 Top figure illustrates single shear, bottom figure illustrates double shear.

+Structural engineering theory is the application of physics and mathematics to analyze and design structures to ensure they can withstand loads.
 Structural engineering depends upon a detailed knowledge of loads, physics and materials to understand and predict how structures support and resist self-weight and imposed loads.
 To apply the knowledge successfully structural engineers will need a detailed knowledge of mathematics and of relevant empirical and theoretical design codes.
 They will also need to know about the corrosion resistance of the materials and structures, especially when those structures are exposed to the external environment.

 The criteria which govern the design of a structure are either serviceability (criteria which define whether the structure is able to adequately fulfill its function) or strength (criteria which define whether a structure is able to safely support and resist its design loads).
 A structural engineer designs a structure to have sufficient strength and stiffness to meet these criteria.

 Loads imposed on structures are supported by means of forces transmitted through structural elements.
 These forces can manifest themselves as tension (axial force), compression (axial force), shear, and bending, or flexure (a bending moment is a force multiplied by a distance, or lever arm, hence producing a turning effect or torque).